stonepros/stone/doc/releases/firefly.rst

   for multipart uploads that prevents a multipart request that was initiated with a new radosgw from being completed by an old radosgw.

-* CephFS recently added support for a new 'backtrace' attribute on file data objects that is used for lookup by inode number (i.e., NFS reexport and hard links), and will later be used by fsck repair.
+* StoneFS recently added support for a new 'backtrace' attribute on file data objects that is used for lookup by inode number (i.e., NFS reexport and hard links), and will later be used by fsck repair.
   This replaces the existing anchor table mechanism that is used for hard link resolution.
 In order to completely phase that out, any inode that has an outdated backtrace attribute will get updated when the inode itself is modified.
-This will result in some extra workload after a legacy CephFS file system is upgraded.
+This will result in some extra workload after a legacy StoneFS file system is upgraded.

 * The per-op return code in librados' ObjectWriteOperation interface is now filled in.